ZackWilde27/Z3dPy/README.md

 ```python
 import z3dpy as z
 ```
-For the sake of speed, I didn't use objects, so I'd suggest importing my library as z, as you'll need quite a lot of it's functions

 My library does not come with a display, you'll need some other library, like Tkinter or PyGame.
 In my experience PyGame is faster.